PandasThumb/pandasthumb.github.io/_posts/2023/2023-08-20-Hedin-information-principle.md

 Now, this is puzzling.
 In the preceding paragraph it was clearly stated that natural processes could not add meaningful biological information to the organism, unless the process
 already contains the information.
-That seems to say that natural processes, including natural selection, cannot possibly increase the specifed (adaptive) information.
+That seems to say that natural processes, including natural selection, cannot possibly increase the specified (adaptive) information.
 The natural processes can at best transfer information that they already have.

 But he _does_ acknowledge that natural selection in a population _can_ "steadily lock in natural variations that increase survivability".
-That which would involve increasing the specified information in the population.
-This would seem to completely contradict is own earlier statements.
-He says that "selection based on the ratchet mechanism of increased fitness cannot of itself produce novel complex functionality if each successive small change does not give some increased advantage towards survival and reproduction.
-The later statements say, in effect, that actually natural selection can increase the content of adaptive (specified) information".
+That would involve increasing the specified information in the population.
+This would seem to completely contradict his own earlier statements.
+He says that "selection based on the ratchet mechanism of increased fitness cannot of itself produce novel complex functionality if each successive small change does not give some increased advantage towards survival and reproduction".
+The later statements say, in effect, that actually natural selection <em>can</em> increase the content of adaptive (specified) information.
 The implication is that selection _can_ produce increased information content in the genome if each small change on the way _does_ give some increase in fitness.
 The previous impossibility has turned into a possibility.
-It is just that natural selection and mutation (and other ordinary evolutionary processes cannot produce "unnatural" results, really big increases in "complexity":
+It is just that natural selection and mutation (and other ordinary evolutionary processes) cannot produce "unnatural" results, really big increases in "complexity":

 > Another Process at Work